 As part of your retirement and wealth creation strategy, you may consider setting up a Self Managed Super Fund to give you the greatest flexibility available under the law to invest in different asset classes.
 Common investment options include direct property (residential or commercial), indirect property, shares, managed funds, bullion, and index funds.

 There are a plethora of strategies related to Self Managed Super Funds available due to the tax differential available — compliant SMSFs are generally only taxed at 15%, well below other investment vehicles.

 SMSFs are regulated by the Australian Taxation Office and allow up to six members (often used by families to invest together for retirement).
 There are duties imposed upon Self Managed Super Funds, such as legal duties in order to run the fund correctly and purely for the provision of retirement benefits, set up an investment strategy, and to keep full accounts that are reported annually to the ATO.

-Considering the costs, it is only worth self managing your superannuation if you have sufficient funds in your super to justify the annual and ongoing fees involved, and to ensure that it does not cost significantly more than a standard commercial fund.
+Considering the costs, it is only worth self managing your superannuation if you have sufficient funds in your super to justify the setup and ongoing fees involved which are usually around $1,200 per year including the Class Super Software, your accounting and audit costs.

 If you are unsure whether you have the funds to justify a SMSF, come in and have a chat with one of Bartley Partners’ accountants to determine if this entity is right for you and your family.